 Just about all intellectual property education today focuses on the legal side.
-Visit the website of most law schools and you’ll find courses in IP law.
+Visit the website of most law schools, and you’ll find courses in IP law.
 But what about the business side?
 A survey of top business schools worldwide revealed that most had no intellectual property management (or licensing) courses in their core full-time MBA programs.

 Often the real roadblock to making money with your IP isn’t the problem itself but the path you take to finding the solution.
 It requires a new way of thinking about your IP and your business.
-For example it may mean shifting your business model.
-Instead of using your proprietary business process to sell your product or deliver your service, you license it to others, and become an innovator business, developing better and more profitable ways to deliver that service or product.
-GE is a good example of this with their Six Sigma product development process.
+For example, it may mean shifting your business model.
+Instead of using your proprietary business process to sell your product or deliver your service, you license it to others and become an innovator business, developing better and more profitable ways to deliver that service or product.
+GE is a good example of this with its Six Sigma product development process.
 They license it to management consulting firms and focus on new ways to improve the process for current and future customers.

 IP management and money-making skills are no longer just for some with IP.
 The rapid pace of change in IP laws worldwide and the recognition by governments, corporations, and investors of the value of intellectual property assets has made IP literacy and licensing the new, indispensable skill set of the 21st century.
 These are critical skills for today’s business owners, CEOs, startups, and inventors.